AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ### Description
 Plots is a collection that contains the plot objects of an indicator.

-When a plot object is added to an indicator using the Add() method, it is also automatically added to the “plots” collection.
+When a plot object is added to an indicator using the Add() method, it is also automatically added to the "plots" collection.

 The order of the add commands determines how the plots are sorted.
 The first Add() information request will create Plots\[0\], the following information request will create Plots\[1\] etc.